For the true beginners among us, start with the Logos for Beginners video above before moving on to the rest of the article.

 In Logos, “documents” refers to anything that users create.
 These include reading plans, bibliographies, sermons, visual filters, and more.
 Most of these are focused tools and outside the scope of an overview like this, but several of the most frequently used document types are described below.

-Use the Sermon editor to write your sermon, and Logos will automatically format your sermon, import Bible verses, and create customizable slides from your headings.
-When you’re finished, you can export your sermon directly to Faithlife Proclaim, or in other formats.
-Sermon editor is not a full-featured word processor, but is a focused tool optimized for creating sermon manuscripts and slides.
+Use the Sermon Builder to write your sermon, and Logos will automatically format your sermon, import Bible verses, and create customizable slides from your headings.
+When you’re finished, you can export your sermon directly to Faithlife Proclaim, open the sermon in Preaching Mode, or Publish it to your Faithlife group.
+Sermon Builder is not a full-featured word processor but is a focused tool optimized for creating sermon manuscripts and slides.